 So inside a single application, it supports both SSR for visitors and CSR for logged-in users.
 The same is true for most large social networks and community-based websites.

 For hybrid web apps that doesn’t require SEO, both Gatsby and Next.js are capable.
 But for applications that require SEO for publicly accessible dynamic content, then Next.js is the best option.

 Now let’s check out a different use case for a hybrid web app and website in a single codebase.

 You have a company website and a web app product.
 You want to build it with single codebase, not as two independent sites.
 In such situations, it’s much easier to handle both with Next.js and Gatsby, too.
 We can render the static pages for the company website and CSR for the web app product.
 The same way, we can utilize SSR for the website and a combination of SSR plus CSR for the web app.

 Both Gatsby and Next.js are awesome frameworks.
 I would say both are winners, but it depends on your project requirements; choose the one that best suits the need.
 The biggest winners here are the developers.
 Their experience using both frameworks is absolute bliss.

 I’d encourage you to check their docs for more information .Hope you enjoying reading the article, let me know what you think of both frameworks and your firsthand experience with them in the comment box. 🤗

-LogRocket is like a DVR for web apps, recording literally everything that happens on your Next app.
+LogRocket is like a DVR for web and mobile apps, recording literally everything that happens on your Next app.
 Instead of guessing why problems happen, you can aggregate and report on what state your application was in when an issue occurred.
 LogRocket also monitors your app's performance, reporting with metrics like client CPU load, client memory usage, and more.

 The LogRocket Redux middleware package adds an extra layer of visibility into your user sessions.
 LogRocket logs all actions and state from your Redux stores.